Business Risks and Uncertainties

 7. Risks Associated with Commodity Pricing

-Commodities that the group handles in its businesses, such as non-ferrous metals, petroleum products, rubber, foods, and textiles, are vulnerable to uncertainties arising from price fluctuations.
-To address this, we set position limits for each commodity and regularly monitor the status of operations within these limits.
+Commodities handled by the Group in its businesses, such as non-ferrous metals, rare earth resources, foods, and textiles, are vulnerable to uncertainties arising from price fluctuations.
+To address this, the Group sets position limits for each commodity and regularly monitors the status of operations within these limits.
 While the group takes various measures to reduce such price variation risks, it may not be possible to completely avoid them, so the state of commodity markets and market price movements may affect the operating results and financial condition of the group.

 8. Risks Associated with Customer Credit